sleexyz/haskell-fun/README.md

-# Haskell sketches
+# fun with haskell

-Miscellaneous Haskell sketches
+haskell is fun